alex-oswald/WindowsFormsLifetime/README.md

 ## Model-View-Presenter

-The MVP pattern can be a good pattern to use to develop a Windows Forms application.
+The MVP pattern is a good pattern to use to develop a Windows Forms application.
 The `WindowsFormsLifetime.Mvp` library contains some extension methods and classes to assist in developing an MVP app with `WindowsFormsLifetime and the generic host.